 Inhaca Island – Mozambique

 This is a little island that guards the bay of Maputo in Mozambique and it is exceptionally unique in the world in that it has more diverse ecosystems than any other island on earth.
-In one day you can trapse through mangrove swamps, desert island, tropical jungle, sub-tropical beaches and more.
-As it on the point of a bay the tidal movement in and out is massive and this brings such a diverse and magnificent selection of life.
-One special dive is on a sunken light buoy at the turn of the tide where you hang on and watch the diverse array of pelagic cursing by and on towards Maputo harbor for feeding.
+In one day you can traipse through mangrove swamps, desert islands, tropical jungles, sub-tropical beaches and more.
+Like it on the point of a bay, the tidal movement in and out is massive and this brings such a diverse and magnificent selection of life.
+One special dive is on a sunken light buoy at the turn of the tide where you hang on and watch the diverse array of pelagic cursing by and on towards Maputo harbour for feeding.

 Bazaruto Island – Mozambique